omics-datascience/modulector/README.md

 ### miRNA codes

-Searches for codes from a list of miRNA identifiers and returns the approved access identifier according to miRBase DB.
+Searches for codes from a list of miRNA identifiers and returns the approved access identifier according to miRBase DB (MI or MIMAT ID).

 - URL: `/mirna-codes`
 - Method: POST